From meeting new people, to using contactless card machines - more than HALF of Brits admit they HATE change, according to a new study.

 Ed Molyneux, Founder and CEO of FreeAgent, said: “We wanted to look at the nation’s change culture, and it’s startling to see how hard the majority of Brits finds it to deal with change of any sort.
 However, it’s also interesting that in many cases this fear of change actually turns out to be unfounded.

-“With the deadline for Making Tax Digital approaching and causing concern among freelancers and the self-employed, it’s likely that these fears will also prove unwarranted - especially if they invest in suitable HMRC-compliant accountancy software”.
+“With the deadline for Making Tax Digital approaching and causing concern among freelancers and the self-employed, it’s likely that these fears will also prove unwarranted - especially if they invest in suitable HMRC-recognised accountancy software”.

 The study found that Oxford is the most nervous capital in the UK, with residents there most resistant to change.